evermade/menu-toolkit/README.md

 Time in milliseconds to wait before closing sub menu after hover moves outside of element.
 This is used to prevent accidental closing of sub menus.

 Defaults to `750`.

+#### hoverOpenDelay (number)

+Time in milliseconds to wait before opening sub menu after hover.
+This is used to prevent accidental opening of sub menus and let cursor quickly move over the menu without opening it.

+Defaults to `0`.

 #### buttonIcon (string)